“Something within me had changed. It was the recognition that anything is possible if you have the vision, guts and determination to play full out.”

 After 6-months of chiropractic care, I was migraine-free.
 Dr. Smatt was so inspirational, that I decided to do a 180-career switch and become a chiropractor myself.
 While the corporate world seemed enticing to someone fresh out of college, it was apparent that my true nature is in line with lifting people up with health, rather than stepping on shoulders to get ahead in the rat race.

 That was nearly twenty years ago.
-I have never stopped studying the science, art, and philosophy of chiropractic and all healing arts that promote a greater life expression.
-To serve the good of families by promoting optimal mental, physical, emotional, and social well-being lends to healthy communities worldwide.
-When we make a difference to one person (as my chiropractor did for me), we raise a generation of people who are healthy, inspired and productive.
+I have never stopped studying the science, art, and philosophy of chiropractic and all healing arts that promote greater life expression.
+Serving the good of families by promoting optimal mental, physical, emotional, and social well-being lends to healthy communities worldwide.
+When we make a difference to one person (as my chiropractor did for me), we raise a generation of people who are healthy, inspired, and productive.
 Our future depends on it.